Virus: Types, Characteristics, Facts, Topics, Structure

 Retroviruses

 Retroviruses are a type of RNA viruses that for their replication use reverse transcriptase enzymes to convert their RNA genome into DNA when inside the host cell.
-This DNA becomes intercalated within the host cell genome and is thereby a part of the host cell DNA permanently.
+This DNA becomes intercalated within the host cell genome and is thereby a permanent part of the host cell DNA.
 Some of the well-known examples are HIV; HTLV ( Human T- cell Leukemia Virus); Syphilis; Tuberculosis; Herpes; Measles; Whooping cough; Mumps; Influenza; Cholera; Polio; Typhoid; Hepatitis; and Bacterial vaginosis.

-Based On The Structure Or Symmetry
+Based on the Structure or Symmetry

 Helical Viruses